HorusSoftwareUY/Maui.MaterialDesignControls/docs/Controls/horusstudio.maui.materialdesigncontrols.materialprogressindicator.md

 ### <a id="properties-indicatorcolor"/>**IndicatorColor**

 Gets or sets the  for the active indicator of the progress indicator.
  This is a bindable property.

-            Theme: Light: MaterialLightTheme.Primary - Dark: MaterialDarkTheme.Primary

 Property type: [Color](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.graphics.color)<br>

+Default value: Theme: Light: MaterialLightTheme.Primary - Dark: MaterialDarkTheme.Primary

 <br>